 Philosophy.
 The residence program is a vital part of the educational mission of the University.
 The environment is designed to assist students in meeting the developmental challenges faced during the college years, including creating adult-to-adult relationships with parents, gaining a sense of confidence, becoming autonomous, selecting a career, and clarifying values.
 Professional staff oversee each residence complex.
 The hall director, assisted by upperclass resident assistants, aids students in developing social, recreational, and cultural programming.
 Students are expected to be constructive contributors to a positive residence hall community.
-This responsibility includes both respecting the rights of others and asserting one's own rights Residence Life staff members play a crucial role in assisting students to develop a positive living environment.
+This responsibility includes both respecting the rights of others and asserting one's own rights.
+Residence Life staff members play a crucial role in assisting students to develop a positive living environment.
 Staff members not only help with personal and academic matters, but also work with students so that they share responsibility for upholding policies designed to protect the rights of all individuals.

 Policy.
 Single freshman students are required to live in University housing or at home with a parent or guardian.
-Requests for exception to this policy, along with an explanation of the student's exceptional situation, must be submitted in writing to the Assistant Director for Room Assignments at Housing Assignment Services, 5 Courtney Street, Newark, DE 19716.
+Requests for exception to this policy, along with an explanation of the student's exceptional situation, must be submitted in writing to the manager of Housing Assignment Services, 5 Courtney Street, Newark, DE 19716.

 Facilities.
 Traditional residence halls contain double rooms, some single rooms, and some larger rooms, with common bathroom facilities.
 The Pencader Complex features single and double rooms, each with an outside entrance and direct access to bathroom facilities that serve six or twelve students.
 The Ray Street halls offer suite-style housing with two double rooms sharing an adjoining bath.
-The Ray Street complex accommodates students in seventeen Special Interest Housing communities as well as some students not affiliated with these programs rise towers and a Commons building which contains a convenience market and computer site.
+The Ray Street complex accommodates students in Special Interest Housing communities, as well as some students not affiliated with these programs.

+The Christiana Towers apartment complex features furnished one- and two-bedroom units with bath, kitchenette, and living and dining facilities.
 The College Towne apartment complex offers four air-conditioned three-story buildings which house graduate students.
-The Conover apartment complex houses single graduate students and married students and their families
+The Conover apartment complex houses single graduate students and married students and their families.

-Apartment complexes feature furnished one- and two-bedroom units with bath, kitchenette, and living and dining facilities.
-The Christiana apartment complex consists of twin air-conditioned high

 Cable TV, computer network, and local telephone service are provided in all rooms and apartments.
-Students provide their own telephone instruments and make arrangements for long distance service with the University Student Telephone Service or use telephone credit cards.
-Common areas for study, recreation, laundry, etc are available in each complex.
+Students provide their own telephones and make arrangements for long distance service with the University Student Telephone Service, or use telephone credit cards.
+Common areas for study, recreation, laundry, etc. are available in each complex.
 Custodial service is provided only for the common areas.
 The cost of utilities is included in the room charge.